5 Trading Mistakes That Drain Accounts (And How to Fix Each One)

 "Three scenarios mapped.
 Entry criteria written.
 If none trigger, I sit out"

-Trading feelings is one of the top 10 trading mistakes because it feels productive.
-You are at the screen, you are watching price, you are placing trades.
+The problem is that feeling-based trading feels productive.
+You're at the screen, watching price, placing trades.
 But without a defined plan, every trade is a coin flip wrapped in confirmation bias.

 Mistake 3: Trading in the Middle of a Range

 The middle of a range is what experienced traders call "no man's land."
-It is where retail traders donate money to the market.
-The highest-probability trades happen at the extremes: at premium (top of range) for shorts and discount (bottom of range) for longs.
-The middle offers neither.
+It's where retail traders donate money.
+The highest-probability trades happen at the extremes: at premium zones for shorts and discount zones for longs.
+The middle offers neither edge.

-• Price in the middle has no clear directional pressure.
-It can go either way with roughly equal probability.
+• No directional pressure.
+Price in the middle can go either way with roughly equal probability.

-• Risk-to-reward ratios are poor.
-You are too far from the nearest level to get a tight stop, and too far from the opposite extreme to get a meaningful target.
+• Poor risk-to-reward.
+You're too far from the nearest level for a tight stop, and too far from the opposite extreme for a meaningful target.

-The fix: Before entering any trade, identify where price sits within the current range.
-If it is in the middle third, step aside.
+Before entering any trade, identify where price sits within the current range.
+If it's in the middle third, step aside.
 Wait for price to reach premium or discount before engaging.
-This one rule (simply not trading in the middle) eliminates a significant portion of losing trades for most beginners.
+This single rule eliminates a surprising number of losing trades for most beginners.

-This applies to overtrading as well.
-Many traders overtrade because they feel compelled to be in the market at all times.
-Defining zones where you do not trade reduces trade count, improves win rate, and protects capital during the lowest-probability conditions.
+This connects to overtrading too.
+Many traders overtrade because they feel compelled to always be in the market.
+Defining zones where you do not trade reduces trade count, improves win rate, and keeps capital safe during the lowest-probability conditions.

 Mistake 4: Changing Your Bias Every Candle

-Changing your bias every candle is one of the most common trading mistakes, and it leads directly to revenge trading.
+Flipping your bias every candle leads directly to revenge trading.
 Each flip triggers a new trade.
-Each new trade that fails triggers another flip.
-The cycle burns through your account and your confidence simultaneously.
+Each failed trade triggers another flip.
+The cycle burns through your account and your confidence at the same time.

-• You did not define an invalidation point.
-Without a clear "I am wrong if X happens," every move against you feels like the bias was wrong.
+• No invalidation point.
+Without a clear "I'm wrong if X happens," every move against you feels like the bias was wrong.

-• You are anchored to the 5-minute chart (see Mistake 1).
-Small moves feel large.
+• Anchored to the 5-minute chart (see Mistake 1).
+Small moves feel enormous.

-• You confuse a pullback with a reversal.
-In trending markets, pullbacks against your bias are normal and expected.
+• Confusing pullbacks with reversals.
+In trending markets, pullbacks against your bias are normal.
+They're not signals to flip.

-Write this down before the session: "My bias is [direction].
+Write this before the open: "My bias is [direction].
 It changes only if [specific condition]."
 Then hold to it.
-If price hits your invalidation, you accept it, reassess, and either set a new bias or stop trading for the session.
+If price hits your invalidation, accept it, reassess, and either set a new bias or stop trading for the session.

 Mistake 5: Not Trusting Your Bias After Setting It

-This mistake is subtler than the others.
+This one is subtler.
 You do the work.
 You analyze the higher timeframe.
 You write your plan.
 You set your bias.
-And then, when it is time to execute, you hesitate.
-You second-guess.
-You watch the perfect entry go by because you did not trust what you spent 30 minutes preparing.
+And then, when it's time to execute, you hesitate.
+You watch the perfect entry pass by because you didn't trust what you spent 30 minutes preparing.

-1. Insufficient reps.
-You have not practiced the bias-setting process enough to see it work consistently.
-You are still in the phase where every trade feels like a guess, even when it is backed by valid analysis.
+1. Not enough reps.
+You haven't practiced the bias-setting process enough to see it work consistently.
+Every trade still feels like a guess, even when valid analysis backs it.

 2. Unresolved past losses.
-A previous trade where your bias was correct but the trade lost anyway (bad execution, wrong timing, or just normal distribution of outcomes) created doubt.
+A previous trade where your bias was correct but the trade lost anyway (bad timing, wrong execution, or just normal distribution of outcomes) planted doubt.
 Now every correct bias still feels risky.

-You do not build trust by shouting affirmations at yourself in the mirror.
-Trust is built through a specific chain: consistency in process leads to competence, competence builds confidence, and confidence creates conviction.
+You don't build trust by shouting affirmations at yourself.
+Trust is built through a specific chain: consistency in process leads to competence, competence builds confidence, confidence creates conviction.
 Skip a step and the chain breaks.

-The fix: Track your bias accuracy separately from your trade outcomes.
-If your bias was correct 6 out of 10 days, but your trades lost money, the problem is not your bias; it is your execution.
+Track your bias accuracy separately from your trade outcomes.
+If your bias was correct 6 out of 10 days but your trades still lost money, the problem isn't your bias.
+It's your execution.
 A trading journal that separates bias accuracy from trade P&L gives you the data to see where the real breakdown is.

-When you can see that your bias-setting process works more often than not, trusting it becomes a matter of evidence, not emotion.
-The hesitation fades because you have proof that your process is sound.
+When you can see that your process works more often than not, trusting it becomes a matter of evidence, not emotion.
+The hesitation fades because you have proof.

-The traders who survive long enough to become profitable are not the ones with the most willpower.
-They are the ones who built environments that support good decisions by default.
+The traders who survive long enough to become profitable aren't the ones with the most willpower.
+They're the ones who built environments where good decisions are the default.

-How do I stop changing my trading bias every candle?
+How do I stop making the same trading mistakes?

 Turn discipline on.